mbabynames search ✿

 Fay Juliet

-"noble and strong" (Fay) meets "youthful" (Juliet).
+"fairy" (Fay) meets "youthful" (Juliet).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Juliet (2 syllables) builds on the shorter Fay, giving the name forward momentum.

 Fay Dahlia